Cumulocity-IoT/cumulocity-iot-template/README.md

  - README.md structure
  - GitHub Setting

+## How to use this template

+Click here [Use this template](https://github.com/SoftwareAG/cumulocity-iot-template/generate) to create a new repo based on this template.

 ## Naming the Repo

 * Use lower case names.
 Combine words with a "-".
 Avoid using camelCase or other separators.